Travel guide

 How many GB do I need for a 10-day trip to Germany?

-The eSIM works perfectly in all major cities like Berlin, Munich, Hamburg, Frankfurt, and Cologne with excellent 4G/LTE coverage.
+The eSIM works perfectly in all major cities such as Berlin, Munich, Hamburg, Frankfurt, and Cologne with excellent 4G/LTE coverage.
 In rural areas, especially on the Romantic Road, secondary highways, and mountainous regions, there may be sections with weak or intermittent coverage.
-In medium-sized cities and tourist towns, coverage is good in the center but may weaken in the outskirts.
+In medium-sized cities and tourist towns, coverage is good in the center but may weaken on the outskirts.
 We recommend downloading offline maps for routes in rural areas.

 PuraSim's eSIMs automatically connect to the Deutsche Telekom, Vodafone, and O2 networks in Germany, ensuring the best available coverage in each area without the need for manual configuration.
-Your phone automatically chooses the network with the best signal at any given time, so you might be using Telekom in Berlin and switch to Vodafone in Munich without even noticing.
-This gives you the advantage of having access to the three main networks in the country.
+Your phone automatically chooses the network with the best signal at any given moment, so you might be using Telekom in Berlin and switch to Vodafone in Munich without even noticing.
+This gives you the advantage of having access to the country's three main networks.

 Can I activate my eSIM before arriving in Germany?

 Yes, you can install the eSIM before traveling, but it will activate automatically when you arrive in Germany and your device detects local networks.
-It is recommended to install it with WiFi before leaving to avoid last-minute problems at the airport.
+It's advisable to install it with WiFi before leaving to avoid last-minute problems at the airport.
 After installing it, turn it off in your phone's settings until you land.
 This prevents it from activating prematurely and starting the validity period of your plan before you need it.

-Is it cheaper to use eSIM than my carrier's roaming?
+Is it cheaper to use an eSIM than my carrier's roaming?

 Yes, significantly.
 While roaming from Latin America can cost between 10-25 USD per day (120-250 USD for 10 days), a 10 GB eSIM for 15 days costs around 25-35 USD in total, saving you between 100-200 USD in a